 Examples of B2B businesses include:

-- Legal, accounting or IT firms that provide commercial software or consulting services
+Service providers such as legal, accounting or IT firms that offer commercial software or consulting services

 Because B2B buyers make purchasing decisions on behalf of their organizations, they generally look for proof of a compelling return-on-investment (ROI).
 A lot of B2B marketing is driven by the cost opportunities a company’s product or service provides.

-Given the high dollar value of many business purchases—and the fact that most involve multiple decision-makers—the B2B selling process tends to be both logic-driven and lengthy, often unfolding over weeks or even months.
+Given the high dollar value of many business purchases—and the fact that most involve multiple decision-makers—the B2B sales cycle tends to be both logic-driven and lengthy, often unfolding over weeks or even months.

 What is B2C sales?